 Studies by the World Economic Forum (WEF) suggest that 65 percent of children entering primary school today would be faced with jobs that their education would have failed to prepare them for, exacerbating the skills gaps and unemployment problems in the future workforce.

-In order to solve this issue, Honoris United Universities, the first private pan-African higher education network, is using specialist employability unit within its iLeadLAB to help prepare students for the future of work.
+In order to solve this issue, Honoris United Universities, the first private pan-African higher education network, is using a specialist employability unit, iLeadLAB, within its Regent Business School to help prepare students for the future of work.

 According to South Africa’s The MANCOSA School of Education, a member institution of Honoris United Universities, “the use of innovative, compelling and interactive methods of teaching in the form of simulated and “live in” classrooms focuses on developing teachers with 21st-century skills who are able to deploy and use technology in the classroom.
 This enables teachers to better cope with stress and uncertainty in the modern-day classroom, thus making for a fulfilling teaching career.”